 Interstitial cystitis is chronic inflammation of the bladder.
 People who have interstitial cystitis have a bladder wall that is inflamed and irritated (red and sore).
 This inflammation can scar the bladder or make it stiff.
-A stiff bladder can't expand as urine fills it.
+A stiff bladder can’t expand as urine fills it.
 In some cases, the walls of the bladder may bleed slightly.
-A few people get sores in the bladder lining.
+Some people get sores in the bladder lining.
 More than 3 million American women and 1 million men have interstitial cystitis.

 What are the symptoms of interstitial cystitis?

 People who have interstitial cystitis may have the following symptoms:

-- An urgent need to urinate, both in the daytime and during the night (yet you may pass only very small amounts of urine each time)
+- An urgent need to urinate, both in the daytime and during the night.
+(Yet, they may pass only very small amounts of urine each time.)

-- Pressure, pain and tenderness around the bladder, pelvis and perineum (the area between the anus and vagina or the anus and the scrotum).
-This pain and pressure may increase as the bladder fills and decrease as it empties in urination.
+- Pressure, pain, and tenderness around the bladder, pelvis, and perineum.
+(The perineum is the area between the anus and vagina or the anus and the scrotum).
+This pain and pressure may increase as the bladder fills and decrease as it empties with urination.

 - A bladder that won’t hold as much urine as it used to hold.